-Brown spots may appear differently, and go by several names.
+Brown spots may appear differently and go by several names.

 Melasma, which could also be called chloasma, may develop on the forehead, temples, or cheeks, causing brown blotches.
-These types of brown spots tend to develop with hormonal fluctuations, but may also have a genetic link.
+These types of brown spots tend to develop with hormonal fluctuations but may also have a genetic link.
 Pregnant women who develop melasma are said to have the “mask of pregnancy.”
-Oral contraceptives as well as changes during menopause may also lead to brown spots.
+Oral contraceptives, as well as changes during menopause, may also lead to brown spots.

 Small, dark patches of skin on the aging skin are sometimes called age spots, or liver spots.
 Although these sound to be associated with age, they are more linked to years spent under the sun or other UV rays.
 These brown spots are usually seen on the backs of the hands, the forearms, and the face.

-Treatment of brown spots may include: Medical grade skin care products such as Obagi, Chemical peels, Microdermabrasion, IPL photo facial.
+Treatment of brown spots may include: Medical grade skincare products such as Obagi, Chemical peels, Microdermabrasion, IPL photo facial.

 You deserve to feel great in your own skin.
-Contact the Center for Dermatology and Cosmetic Laser Surgery to address your skin concerns.
+Contact the U.S. Dermatology Partners Plano to address your skin concerns.